-SPRAKERS for whom we advertise are solicited to act as agents for the RELIGIO-PHILOSOPHICAL JOURNAL.
-MRS. H. F. M. BROWN'S post office address is drawer 6325,

-MES AUGUSTA A. CORRIER will lecture in Chicago, III., during November and December.
+SPRAKERS for whom we advertise are solicited to act as agents for the RELIGIO-PHILOSOPHICAL JOURNAL MRs. H. P. M. BROWN's post office address is drawer 6225, during November and December.
 Will answer calls to lecture in the West through the Winter.
-Address box 815,
+Address box 815, Lowell, Mass., or as above.
 HENRY T. CHILD, M. D., 624 Race street, Philadelphia, Pa.
-DR. JAMES COOPER, Bellefontaine, O.